alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You must get a licence to move [certain goods](/guide/starting-to-export/export-licences.html) within the EU.

+%If you don't get a licence when you need one, you could be fined and your goods seized by customs.%

 You'll need to make a [community transit declaration](/guide/move-goods-eu/when-to-make-declaration.html) if your goods were made from materials from outside the EU and there’s still duty to be paid.

 ##After you export